 Trends in the last few years

-The greatest danger lies in the notorious boreal forests of North America.
-High latitudes of North America have been warming over the last few years.
-Warm and dry conditions have been the reason for the drastic increase in the number of forest fires.
 The 2015 assessment in Canada found that a total of 7,068 forest fires burned about 3.9 million hectares.
-The number of fires was slightly above the 10-year average, but the area burned was 50 per cent higher.
+The number of fires was slightly above the 10-year average, but the area burned was 50 percent higher.

 Studies have shown that the risk of forest fires will increase up to 4 times as compared to the last few decades, and by the end of the century, forest fires are expected to burn double the area it currently burns in Canada.

 While the data for India is insufficient, we would be foolish to expect anything different.